Our DIY Reindeer Wrapping Paper is an easy Christmas DIY project; plus, it’s creative and different!

 - Plain white wrapping paper

 - Paper plate

-1. Unroll your wrapping paper and squirt a tablespoon of your black paint onto the center of your paper plate and use a paintbrush or your fingertip to spread out evenly.
+1. Unroll your wrapping paper, squirt a tablespoon of your black paint onto the center of your paper plate, and use a paintbrush or your fingertip to spread it out evenly.

 3. Carefully stamp your deer head onto your paper, pressing down on each part of the stamp evenly.